What To Do If...

 - Don't be afraid to make a scene to try and attract attention if you feel that you are in an unsafe or uncomfortable situation.

-As an active observer of potential sexual violence
+Be an active bystander to help prevent incidents of sexual violence

 - Trust your instincts -- if it appears to you that someone is in danger, they may be.